cityofaustin/atxopendata.rocks/pages/about.md

 ## The Open Data Initiative History
-On December 11th, 2011, the Austin City Council passed Resolution No. 20111208-074, commonly known as the Open Data Ordinance.
+On December 11th, 2011, the Austin City Council passed  <a href="https://www.austintexas.gov/sites/default/files/files/Law/Council_Portal_Page/Resolution_Open_Government_Directive_2011.pdf">Resolution No. 20111208-074 </a>, commonly known as the Open Data Ordinance.
 It mandated that the following issues be addressed by the City of Austin:
 - Open Data rules and standards
 - Open Source Platforms guidelines
 - Mobile applications strategies to promote citizen engagement and innovation